obsidian-tasks-group/obsidian-tasks/CONTRIBUTING.md

 This project uses Dependabot to help automate dependency updates, but some dependencies require manual testing before they can be merged.
 See the [FAQ entry on smoke-testing](#how-do-i-smoke-test-the-tasks-plugin) for how to manually test.

 Multiple depdendency upgrades can be smoke-tested together in a batch.
+An easy way to do this is to make a local branch that merges only the changes to the `package.json` from the different upgrade PRs (either manually by examining the change to `package.json` in each PR and then editing your local version to match, or via git).
+Then run `yarn` to update the `yarn.lock` file, and this should avoid merge conflicts.
+After linting, testing, and smoke-testing (using `yarn build:dev` and manually copying the `main.js` to the local test vault), you can merge the individual upgrade PRs (leaving time for dependabot to rebase them between each individual merge) and delete the local branch.

 ### Overview of dependencies and `package.json`